 In addition to our dedicated servers, we also offer products on our cloud platform Storm on Demand.
 More information about the differences can be found here on our knowledge base in our Comparison article.

-Working in a virtualized environment such as Storm on Demand does indeed give you a significant amount of control over your server, but you can now take that one step further: we have introduced an exciting new feature that allows you to create your very own Storm Cloud Parent.
+Working in a virtualized environment such as Storm on Demand does indeed give you a significant amount of control over your server, but you can now take that one step further: we have introduced an exciting new feature that allows you to create your very own Private VPS Parent.

-You – and only you – will be allowed to add Storm instances to this private parent, and your parent will largely be separate from the public cloud.
+You – and only you – will be allowed to add instances to this private parent, and your parent will largely be separate from the public cloud.
 This allows you to have even more control over the environment!
-Your private Storm parent will be connected to the public network for certain features such as the Storm backup system and Server Images management.
-The physical parent machine will control networking for your servers, but will be connected to the public network to utilize the Storm infrastructure.
+Your Private VPS Parent will be connected to the public network for certain features such as the backup system and Server Images management.
+The physical parent machine will control networking for your servers, but will be connected to the public network to utilize the infrastructure.

 Please note that this means that your backups and server images will be stored in an environment that is shared with (but not accessible to) other users.
 Additionally, networking on the physical server is not shared, but the networking infrastructure between your private Storm Cloud parent and other Storm Cloud parents is considered a shared resource.